flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/performance.md

 ## Top of Descent Calculator

-This calculator helps the pilot to calculate when to start descending (aka the Top of Descent) based on various variables so that different scenarios can be calculated.
-E.g. descending with 3° descent rate, descending with a given vertical speed, etc.
+This calculator helps the pilot to calculate when to start descending (aka the Top of Descent) based on various variables so that different scenarios can be calculated (e.g. descending with 3° descent rate, descending with a given vertical speed, etc.).

 For more information about descent and approach planning see our guide: [Descent and Approach Planning](../../../pilots-corner/beginner-guide/descent.md#1-descent-and-approach-planning)